Bradley-svg/GB-Heat-Pump-App-V1/docs/ingest-security.md

 - Run `npm test` to execute the new Vitest coverage for allowed, blocked, and throttled ingest scenarios (`src/routes/__tests__/ingest.test.ts`).
-- Run `npm run test:security` to execute end-to-end safeguards covering signature validation and origin allowlisting.
+- Run `pnpm --filter @greenbro/overseas-api run test:security` to execute end-to-end safeguards covering signature validation and origin allowlisting.
 - Inspect `ops_metrics` for `status_code` values of `429`, `401`, or preflight failures
   to monitor abuse or misconfiguration.